FatimAmiri/main/docs/.source/citing.rst

     }

-If you use the **compas** library in academic research, please cite the following paper.
+If you use the main library of **COMPAS** in academic research, please cite the following paper.

 .. code-block:: latex